The COVID-19 pandemic has revealed one of the most important elements of a practice’s value to its patients: trust.

 COVID-19 has changed this.
 Patients have all new (very understandable) concerns with the facility itself — is it being cleaned and managed well?
 Does the check-in process reflect best social distancing practices?
 Is the allied and auxiliary staff taking necessary precautions?

-For an example, compare these two reviews of the same facility.
-Can you tell which one was left in May 2020, and which was left in October 2019?
+For example, compare these two reviews of the same facility.
+Can you tell which one was left in May 2020 and left in October 2019?
 Notice what the patients are focused on during each different time.

 Cleanliness, organization, process, not keeping people waiting and exposed — these are the things that patients are going to be looking for in reviews right now.